Learn about the systematic approach that underlies turning data into actionable information and improved outcomes.

 Good systems and technology can also reduce the work that practitioners have to do performing extra assessments, managing data, writing new programs in excel, and tracking results of each training session.
 A system means that the programs are already written, and good technology helps apply the appropriate program to different individuals, manage their data, and track their results.
 The near-automation of all these processes means that practitioners can spend less time behind the computer screen and more time actually talking to their athletes!
 This is extremely valuable, especially in large team environments where the athletes, patients, and soldiers greatly outnumber the practitioners tasked with supporting them.
 Systems and technology, when used wisely, engage individuals and provide a feedback loop that accelerates development and results.

-The Sparta philosophy is based on the principles (or assumptions) that human performance results from the execution of systems based on the assessment of needs and a focused intent on the ultimate goal.
+The spartan philosophy is based on the principles (or assumptions) that human performance results from the execution of systems based on the assessment of needs and a focused intent on the ultimate goal.

 The Take Home:

-These principles are the basis of the Sparta philosophy.
+These principles are the basis of the spartan philosophy.
 You don’t have to agree with all of them, but it is important to understand how your disagreement with these assumptions shapes your views.